Eating Disorders

 Treatment

 Psychiatrists, nutritionists and therapists are professionals specialising in binge eating.
-They are the ideal team to address an appropriate treatment program for a binge eating disorder.
+They are the ideal team to address an appropriate treatment plan for a binge eating disorder.
 They work on the underlying issues associated with destructive eating habits and focus on the central cause of the problem.
-It is essential to concentrate on healing the emotional triggers that may be causing the disorder, having proper guidance in establishing healthier coping mechanisms for dealing with stress, depression, anxiety and other difficulties.
+It is essential to concentrate on healing the emotional triggers that may be causing the disorder and have proper guidance for establishing healthier coping mechanisms for dealing with stress, depression, anxiety, and other difficulties.

 OTHER EATING DISORDERS

-Any eating behaviour linked to psychological distress or other health problems can justify medical advice and appropriate psychological support even if it does not appear on any classification list.
+Any eating behaviour linked to psychological distress or other health problems can justify medical advice and appropriate psychological support, even if it does not appear on a classification list.

 Selective feeding disorder

-This behavioural problem affects mostly children and teenagers.
-It is characterised by the refusal of certain foods based on their colour or their texture.
-This behaviour will impact on the natural development and growth of the child or teenager through malnutrition and the lack of essential nutrients.
+This behavioural problem primarily affects children and teenagers.
+It is characterised by refusing certain foods based on their colour or texture.
+This behaviour will impact the natural development and growth of a child or teenager through malnutrition and a lack of essential nutrients.

 Absorption of hazardous and inedible substances

-This behavioural problem affects mostly children.
-Usually through habit, they can put in their mouth and ingest stones, paper, soil, chalk or other objects and this behaviour can become an illness.
-However, some children with autism, others with affective disorder or with an intellectual deficiency, can be inclined to develop this kind of behaviour.
+This behavioural problem mainly affects children.
+They can habitually ingest stones, paper, soil, chalk, or other substances, which can become a serious illness.
+However, this type of behaviour can develop in some children with autism, others with affective disorder, or those with an intellectual deficiency.

 Self-induced vomiting

 This behavioural problem is known as rumination and affects mostly babies and children.
-It is characterised by a voluntary regurgitation of ingested food.
+The voluntary regurgitation of ingested food characterises it.

 Orthorexia

-This abnormal behavioural problem is characterised by a selective restriction of food to that based on their nutritional values.
-Following a strict dietary concept, the orthorexia person refuses any unhealthy food.
-Acting without medical or dietitian’s advice, they use information gained from media reports and can be at risk of malnutrition and a lack of essential nutrients.
+This abnormal behavioural problem is characterised by the selective restriction of foods based on their nutritional values.
+Following a strict dietary concept, the orthorexic person refuses any unhealthy food.
+Acting without medical or a dietitian’s advice, they use information gained from media reports and can be at risk of malnutrition and a lack of essential nutrients.

 Pathological nibbling

-This abnormal behavioural problem is characterised by eating a large quantity of food outside of the normal daily meals.
+This abnormal behavioural problem is characterised by eating a large quantity of food outside of the regular daily meals.
 In the long term, this behaviour becomes uncontrollable and often appears with depression.

-Eating Disorder are real, treatable medical illnesses and frequently coexist with other difficulties such as depression, anxiety and stress, low self-esteem, substance misuse and other self-harming behaviour.
-For people struggling with eating disorder, a particularly well-suited treating approaches may increase general psychological well-being as well as physiological and emotional self-regulation.
+Eating disorders are real, treatable medical illnesses and frequently coexist with other difficulties such as depression, anxiety and stress, low self-esteem, substance misuse and other self-harming behaviour.
+For people struggling with eating disorders, a particularly well-suited treatment approach may increase general psychological well-being as well as physiological and emotional self-regulation.

-If you have a history of trying multiple diets, difficulty with body image and self-esteem and doubt about your own judgment regarding food and eating, a mindfulness-based approach to eating and body image offers a more permanent enduring approach.
+If you have a history of trying multiple diets, difficulty with body image and self-esteem and doubt about your own judgement regarding food and eating, a mindfulness-based approach to eating and body image offers a more permanent, enduring approach.

-The concept encourages the ability to observe feelings, behaviours and experiences without judgement and with time, patience and commitment to your own well-being, allows for the development of a wiser and more balances relationship with yourself, your body and with food.
+The concept encourages the ability to observe feelings, behaviours, and experiences without judgment and with time, patience, and commitment to your own well-being, allowing for the development of a wiser and more balanced relationship with yourself, your body, and food.

-If you would like to learn more about a mindfulness-based approach to eating, make an appointment for individual counselling, please call Plaisance Counselling.
+If you would like to learn more about a mindfulness-based approach to eating, please make an appointment for individual counselling by calling Plaisance Counselling.

 Jerome Plaisance